LagoLunatic/ww_model_helpers/README.md

 Another issue is that Blender is displaying the model without any textures.
 It's not strictly necessary, but if you want to see textures, first change Blender's view mode to Material.
 Then open the script named `make_materials_shadeless.py` that comes with the WW Model Helpers download, and click "Run Script".
 If the model displays as completely white after doing this, your model might not have any textures imported with it.
 This can be caused by you moving the texture .png files after extracting them from the model but before importing the model into Blender - the .dae file stores the paths to the textures as absolute paths on your hard drive, so moving them will cause Blender to not be able to find them.

+### Step 5: Create your custom model.

+Once you have Link's vanilla model imported correctly, you can get to work starting to edit it to make your custom model.
+This tutorial will not cover the process of making a model, only the process of using the scripts to convert between formats.
+However, you can refer to [this other tutorial](https://docs.google.com/document/d/1AuI9OHi6Ni2HUzyBf_djT5wa1gzVmN2SG3jbROtrFKw) for extra information about swapping meshes and materials and rigging your custom model.

-### Step 5: Convert the model back to Wind Waker's format.
+### Step 6: Convert the model back to Wind Waker's format.
 Open `cl.blend` and go to File -> Export -> Collada (.dae).
 Then choose to overwrite the file `Custom Model/cl/cl.dae`.

 Then run this command: